Dreyfus and The Boston Company Launch MLP Mutual Fund to Invest in Energy Infrastructure

 The Dreyfus Corporation, established in 1951 and headquartered in New York City, is one of the nation's leading asset management and distribution companies currently managing more than $284 billion in mutual funds and other cash management vehicles.
 MBSC Securities Corporation is a Dreyfus subsidiary.

-BNY Mellon Investment Management is one of the world's leading investment management organizations and one of the top U.S. wealth managers, with $1.6 trillion in assets under management.
+BNY Mellon Investment Management is one of the world's leading investment management organizations and one of the top U.S. wealth managers, with $1.7 trillion in assets under management.
 It encompasses BNY Mellon’s affiliated investment management firms, wealth management services and global distribution companies.
 More information can be found at www.bnymellon.com.

 BNY Mellon is a global investments company dedicated to helping its clients manage and service their financial assets throughout the investment lifecycle.
 Whether providing financial services for institutions, corporations or individual investors, BNY Mellon delivers informed investment management and investment services in 35 countries and more than 100 markets.
-As of December 31, 2013, BNY Mellon had $27.6 trillion in assets under custody and/or administration, and $1.6 trillion in assets under management.
+As of March 31, 2015, BNY Mellon had $28.5 trillion in assets under custody and/or administration, and $1.7 trillion in assets under management.
 BNY Mellon can act as a single point of contact for clients looking to create, trade, hold, manage, service, distribute or restructure investments.
 BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation (NYSE: BK).
 Additional information is available on www.bnymellon.com, or follow us on Twitter @BNYMellon.